ersiner/osx-env-sync/README.md

 `<$HOME>/Library/LaunchAgents/osx-env-sync.plist: Operation already in progress`

-In order to reload your environment variables without going through the logout/login process do the following:
+In order to reload your environment variables without going through the logout/login process, do the following:

 `launchctl unload ~/Library/LaunchAgents/osx-env-sync.plist`

 `launchctl load ~/Library/LaunchAgents/osx-env-sync.plist`

+If you want to automate this two step process with a script, download and make it executable (assuming you have a `~/bin` directory and its on your `$PATH` as in the example above):

+`curl https://raw.githubusercontent.com/ersiner/osx-env-sync/master/osx-env-sync.sh -o ~/bin/osx-env-sync-now.sh`

+`chmod +x ~/bin/osx-env-sync-now.sh`

+And run the script whenever you want to reload your environment variables:

+`osx-env-sync-now.sh`

 Finally make sure that you relaunch your already running applications (including Terminal.app) to make them aware of the changes.